-Allotments with an attractive looking garden shed have become increasingly popular, with more and more people turning to home-grown food and sustainable living.
+Allotments with an attractive looking garden shed have become increasingly popular, as have greenhouses, with more and more people turning to home-grown food and sustainable living.
+There is even a growing trend of people making their own compost heaps.
 Jeremy Corbyn recently became the latest public figure to feature in the news for his love of allotments.
 Some journalists even speculated about what Corbyn’s allotment says about his politics.
 But why the sudden fascination?

 After writing an article about the twenty best allotment blogs I could find, I reached out to green-fingered bloggers who receive thousands of page visits to their blogs each day and asked them what it is they love about allotment gardening.

 It was interesting to find out that a number of them gave peace of mind and mental wellbeing for their main reasons.
 Corbyn is also known for his calm “Monsieur Zen” demeanour, could this be the direct effects of working on his allotment?

 After chatting with the bloggers, I find out they are often asked for allotment shed ideas.
 Allotment sheds offer the perfect retreat to enjoy a flask of coffee during planting, some much-needed alone time and perhaps a feature to decorate in your garden.

 Whether you’re looking for allotment layout ideas or fancy starting an allotment and purchasing a shed to go with it, we’ve compiled some mind-blowing allotment shed design ideas to get you started!

 Grey is the new black!

 A new and popular trend is the grey, garden shed.
 Painting your allotment shed a pale grey will give any traditional building a contemporary look.
 This garden shed has been transformed into a modern allotment shed with just a lick of paint and some matching accessories.Flower box details add character to the allotment shed.